jasonkylefrank/Front-end-Curriculum/redux.md

 ![](2015-12-18_16-28-44.jpg)

 This way the UI can respond to the fact that a web request is in progress (perhaps displaying a spinner).
 Then when the "end" action fires, the UI can display new data.
 The key idea here is that the UI only needed to dispatch one action (by an action creator) - and that action creator handled the "start" and the "end" action.

+See the Redux docs for the full explanation about [async actions](http://rackt.org/redux/docs/advanced/AsyncActions.html).